SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 - Get the date range of the materials based on the `Last modified` time-stamps (though you must determine whether these are reliable or not).
 - Identify duplicate files included in the transfer.

-This information is useful for both validation ([decide whether or not to accept the transfer](#36-accept-or-reject-the-transfer)) and description ([when updating the Accession record](#38-update-the-accession-record)).
+This information is useful for making the validation decision ([next step below](#36-accept-or-reject-the-transfer)), accessioning ([step 3.8 below](#38-update-the-accession-record)), and later archival arrangement and description.

-For more detailed documentation and guidance on use, see: Digital Repository Utilities > File Analysis utility (forthcoming).
+For more information about the FileAnalysis utility (guidance on use), see: Digital Repository Utilities > File Analysis utility (forthcoming).

 <br clear="all"/>

 ## 3.6 Accept or reject the transfer
 <img align="right" width="300" src="../../screenshots/03-validation-checklist.png">

-Use the [Validation checklist](../../downloads/checklist-validation.pdf) with the information you have gathered to determine whether or not to accept the transfer for ingest.
+Use the [Validation checklist](../../downloads/checklist-validation.pdf) with the information you have gathered thus far to determine whether or not to accept the transfer for ingest.
 - The checklist applies various tests to the transfer and suggests the actions you should take in the event of a fail.
-- Not all (in fact very few) "fails" require you to outright reject a transfer, but they point to issues that may need further analysis or follow-up for clarification with the producer.
+- Not all (in fact very few) "fails" require you to reject a transfer outright; instead, they point to issues that may need further analysis or follow-up for clarification with the producer.

+If you do reject the transfer, always follow up with the producer contact to explain why and what their options are.
+Update the Accession record created in [step 2.2 above](02-transfer.md#22-create-an-accession-record).
+- Change the Accession `Status` to "Rejected".
+- Use the `General note` field to explain the rationale for rejection.

 <br clear="all"/>

 ## 3.7 Edit / save the transfer package
 <img align="right" width="400" src="../../screenshots/03-edit-bag.png">

-If you accept the transfer ("validates successfully"), use Bagger to add validation metadata to the transfer package.
+If you accept the transfer ("validates successfully"), use Bagger to review / edit the metadata supplied by the producer and to add validation metadata to the transfer package.
 This means saving it as a new package.

-To add metadata:
+To review the supplied metadata:
 - Open the transfer package in Bagger ([see step 3.2 above](#32-validate-bag)).
-- Add / edit the fields in Bagger's `Bag Info` panel; note that fields may be displayed in random order.
+- View / edit the fields in Bagger's `Bag Info` panel; note that fields may be displayed in random order.
+- **Make sure that the contact's information is correct (e.g. RRSDA, department)**; this information will stick with the transfer and will be used later to populate the AIS Accession record.

+Add validation metadata in the Bagger `Bag Info` panel:
-- `Internal-Sender-Identifier`: enter the Accession number in form YYYY-NNN (**do not include the ACN prefix**).
+- `Internal-Sender-Identifier`: enter the Accession number in form YYYY-NNN (e.g. "2021-001"); **do not include the ACN prefix in this field.**
 - `Internal-Sender-Description`: enter your own scope and content note if needed to elaborate / correct the producer's description (found in the `External-Sender-Description` field).
 - `Internal-Validation-Date`: enter the date of the validation decision in form YYYY-MM-NN.
 - `Internal-Validation-By`: enter the name of the archivist responsible for validation.